JoshuaThadi/Artificial-Intelligence/README.md

 >[!IMPORTANT]
 >## ⚙️ Artificial Intelligence Projects
->The Artificial Intelligence project is a comprehensive repository featuring intelligent chatbots, voice assistants, and machine learning models.
-It includes deep learning architectures, NLP applications, and tools for ?>building and testing AI systems.
+>The Artificial Intelligence project features intelligent chatbots, voice assistants, and machine learning models.
+It includes deep learning architectures, NLP applications, and tools for ? building and testing AI systems.
 The hub also showcases trained models and interactive demos for hands-on learning and experimentation.

 ### 🚀 AI tools and APIs